pelgraine/Meck/README.md

 - **[T] Phone** — the SMS & Phone app for calls and texts over the 4G modem
 - **[B] Browser** — the web reader & IRC client (BLE / WiFi builds)
 - **[F] Discover** — node discovery
-- **Mic** — the voice messages screen (playback only on the MAX — see note below)
+- **Mic** — the voice messages screen (record and play on the MAX — see note below)

 Audio output is routed through a shared speaker mux: when a call, ringtone, or modem notification tone plays, the MAX switches the speaker to the modem; for audiobooks, alarms, and notification MP3s it switches to the ES8311 codec.

-> **Voice-note recording is not yet available on the MAX.** The MAX has no PDM microphone — capture would have to run through the ES8311's ADC, and that path isn't written yet.
-The device can play received voice notes (the same ES8311 output path that drives audiobooks and alarms) but cannot record or send them.
-Recording works normally on the T-Deck Pro audio variant.
+> **Voice-note recording and playback both work on the MAX.** Capture runs through the ES8311's ADC and playback through the ES8311 output (the same path that drives audiobooks and alarms).
+Sending recorded notes over the mesh is implemented but has not yet been verified end to end on the MAX.

+### Antenna (Internal / External)

+The MAX has both an on-board internal antenna and an external MMCX antenna connector, with a switch in **Settings** to select between them. **Internal is the default** — if you want to use an external MMCX antenna, change the switch in Settings first.

 ### Buzzer (Vibrate) Notifications